kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

  * -sa = include orig tarball (required on a merge)
  * -vXYZ = include changelog since XYZ

+Changes should be from the last ubuntu version

 ### Check the built package for errors

     lintian --pedantic --display-info --verbose --info --profile ubuntu ../at_3.1.23-1ubuntu1.dsc